rochisha0/circle/README.md

 ## Steps for video-calling

-* Share the unique link to your peer for call him/ her.
+* Share the unique link to your peer for video calling him/ her.

+## Tech stack used

+* NodeJS
+* PeerJS
+* Socket.io
+* Bootstrap

+## Deliverables

+* Ability for multiple people to connect on the call
+* Ability to mute your audio
+* Ability to mute your video
+* Screensharing
+* Real time chat
+* Authentication using OAuth*
+* Recording video*